-These days, when it comes to finding and hiring warehouse workers, human resources managers like you are feeling the strain.
 At distribution and fulfillment centers, recruiters need to possess a higher level of ingenuity and skill than ever before.
-The expansion of ecommerce, coupled with historically low levels of unemployment, has produced a rising need for workers throughout the supply chain.
+The expansion of eCommerce, coupled with unpredictability in the market, has produced a rising need for workers throughout the supply chain.

-You need more warehouse workers, but you’re competing with other logistics companies, and even with different industries, for a shrinking pool of available talent in your area.
+The reality is that you need more warehouse workers, but you’re competing with other companies (and even with different industries) for a shrinking pool of available talent in your area.

 The best time to start recruiting for an open spot, of course, was yesterday, but today is the next best time, so don’t delay.